-Speakers at the Central Banking Seminar include prominent commercial and investment bankers, experts from the financial community, distinguished faculty from major universities, and senior officers from the New York Fed.
+The 47th Central Banking Seminar will be held in the Fall at the Federal Reserve Bank of New York and will feature 5 days of programming.
+Past speakers have included prominent commercial and investment bankers, experts from the financial community, distinguished faculty from major universities, and senior officials from central banks and the New York Fed.

-Beyond the technical information covered in the seminar, the program's collegial environment offers the participants extensive opportunities to network at all levels.
-Participants interact with the speakers and other Federal Reserve Bank officials both during sessions, and informally at luncheons, receptions, and other gatherings.
-Individual appointments with officials in the financial community can also be arranged so that the participants can pursue seminar topics in greater detail.
+Beyond the information covered in the seminar, the program's collegial environment offers participants extensive opportunities to network at all levels.
+In the past, participants have interacted with the speakers and other Federal Reserve Bank officials during sessions and informally at luncheons, receptions, and other gatherings.
+Individual appointments with New York Fed officials can also be arranged so that the participants can pursue seminar topics in greater detail.